Aurora at Home Zilber Family Hospice

 All ages are admitted.
 Three levels of care – acute pain and symptom management, respite, and residence – are provided.

-In order to advance the Aurora VNA's collaboration with Marquette University College of Nursing, class and conference rooms for the Institute for End of Life Care Education are also located at the Hospice.
+In order to advance Aurora at Home's collaboration with Marquette University College of Nursing, class and conference rooms for the Institute for End of Life Care Education are also located at the Hospice.

 The decision to build the center was based on 2 years of research and planning, including site visits to 14 comparable facilities in Wisconsin and four other states.
 The team found that inpatient hospice care in southeastern Wisconsin is inadequate, with only two free-standing hospices and two hospital-based hospices serving a population of over one million people.